 De Halve Maan Brewery dates back to the 16th century and has been passed down from generation to generation since 1856.
 No European city visit would be complete without a tour of the town’s brewery .

 De Halve Maan offers daily brewer tours where visitors can enjoy a pint of Brugse Zot Blond Beer at the end of the tour.

 Where is Bruges?

 Bruges is located in the North-West of Belgium in the Flanders region of the country just a few km inland from the North Sea.
 Bruges is less than an hour’s train ride from Brussels.

-It is famous for its canals and narrow streets and its city center is a UNESCO world heritage site.
-It's one of Belgium's most well-preserved medieval towns and is a must visit when exploring the country.
+It is famous for its canals and narrow streets and the Bruges city center is a UNESCO world heritage site.
+It’s one of Belgium’s most well-preserved medieval towns and is a must visit when exploring the country.

-Because it is relatively small, you can see a lot of Bruges in a short time.
+Because it is relatively small, you can see a lot of Bruges and the medieval town in a short time.